 Walsh Pizzi O’Reilly Falanga LLP Receives Dual Certifications as Women-Owned Business

-NEWARK, NEW JERSEY, December 13, 2018 – Walsh Pizzi O’Reilly Falanga LLP recently announced two new certifications which will enable the firm to better support the needs of organizations that champion a continuous commitment to supplier diversity.
+NEWARK, N.J., December 13, 2018 – Walsh Pizzi O’Reilly Falanga LLP recently announced two new certifications which will enable the firm to better support the needs of organizations that champion a continuous commitment to supplier diversity.
 These endorsements provide opportunities for Walsh to serve business enterprises and agencies which require this certification or those which seek to conduct business with women-owned firms.

 The first is from the Women’s Business Enterprise National Council (WBENC), a national certification as a Women Business Enterprise (WBE).
 To be certified, applicants must be majority-owned by one or more women and must be managed and run on a day-to-day basis by one or more women.